 For your convenience, common client questions are answered here.
-These are short answers to frequently asked questions, however the answers to do not contemplate every scenario and are meant as a guide and reference only.
+These are short answers to frequently asked questions, however the answers do not contemplate every scenario and are meant as a guide and reference only.

 A claimant is an individual or business who is making a claim against you or your business for damages.
 These claims are usually for bodily injury, property damages, or other damages arising out of an accident, but could arise from a contractual dispute.
 The claimant will make a claim and demand against your insurance carrier or yourself prior to filing a lawsuit.

 A tortfeasor is an individual or business who is alleged by a claimant or plaintiff to have committed a tort against them.
 A tort is usually negligence, which is the basis for a claim for bodily injury or property damage in accidents such as a motor vehicle accident, slip and fall, or aviation accident.
 A tortfeasor may be liable even if only passively negligent such as owner of a vehicle driven by another individual or employer of an employee.

 The defendant is the person or business being sued by a plaintiff.

-The plaintiff is alleging the damages sought are within the County Court jurisdiction, less than Circuit Court but higher than small claims.
-However, this does not mean that damages cannot exceed $15,000.
+The plaintiff is alleging the damage sought are within the County Court jurisdiction, less than Circuit Court but higher than small claims.
+However, this does not mean that damages awarded cannot exceed $30,000.

 The plaintiff is alleging the damages sought are less than $8,000 and invoking the jurisdiction of Small Claim Court.